dylanwilbur/dylanwilbur.github.io/_posts/2025-05-03-setting-up-new-mac-updated.md

 ## Alfred

 One of the best apps out there.
-I use it every day(accourding to the stats, around 8 times per day):
+I use it every day(according to the stats, around 8 times per day):
 ![](/assets/images/alfred_stats.png)
 Here are some of the things I use it for:

 ### File nav
 `open + file` or `find + file` will search the disk for files, and either reveal them in finder or open them.
-This is probably what I use alfred for most, super easy and intuitive way of quickly getting to specific files or folders.
+This is probably what I use Alfred for most, super easy and intuitive way of quickly getting to specific files or folders.

 ### App launcher
 I use this to open any app with command+space.
 Because this is so quick and simple, I make the bottom icons hidden by default for more screen real estate: